 MagicLinen’s made-to-order approach ensures products aren’t suffering from mass production and waste.

-They further reduce waste by using scrap materials to make their linen garment tags and smaller seasonal items like tote bags, tea towels, and Christmas ornaments.
+Speaking of waste, MagicLinen takes care not to have a lot of it, by using scrap materials to make not only their linen garment tags, but smaller seasonal items like tote bags, tea towels and Christmas ornaments.

 Inclusivity: